taylanpince/nixos-config/README.md

 # NixOS Configuration

-A complete NixOS setup with Hyprland window manager, featuring a clean and efficient development environment.
+A complete NixOS setup with Hyprland window manager, configured to be an easy switch from a macOS setup.

 ## Overview